 Are all chapters encouraged to select an honorary member each year?
 Yes and no. Each chapter is allowed and encouraged to tap as many as three honorary members in an academic year as long as prior approval to tap them has been given by the National Office.
 Honorary membership may be conferred on a person who has made a significant contribution toward Mortar Board’s purpose at the college/university and has developed national or regional acclaim.
 An honorary member is expected to serve along with the class in which she/he was selected.

 May new members be tapped immediately after selection?
-No. Your chapter’s candidate list (OMR) must be approved by the National Office before tapping can occur.
+No. Your chapter’s candidate request (CR) must be approved by the National Office before tapping can occur.
 Please allow adequate time for the National Office to approve your list before you plan to begin tapping.
 Under no circumstances may tapping proceed before approval of the candidate list.

 What is tapping?
 Some of the most vivid memories Mortar Board alumni have are how they were tapped.
 This rich tradition began as long ago as 1892, years before Mortar Board’s official founding.
 The phrase “tapping” comes from the tradition that members were (and many still are) literally “tapped” gently on the head or shoulder with the mortarboard of a current member to signify that they have been selected for membership.
 Tapping is not the same as initiation.
 Tapping is a step that occurs after a candidate applies and has been selected and before each been formally initiated.
 It is simply a way to publicly (and memorably) let a candidate know that she/he has been chosen to become a Mortar Board member.
 Today, tapping ceremonies vary from campus to campus, and they continue to create memorable excitement for new candidates.
 It is an important to welcome candidates into Mortar Board with pride.

 How do I report our selected candidates to the Mortar Board National Office?
-Candidates should be reported at least two weeks before tapping on the latest version of the Official Membership Report (OMR) available in the report form section of this website.
+Candidates should be reported at least two weeks before tapping on the latest version of the Candidate Request (CR) available in the report form section of this website.
 Complete and easy-to-follow instructions are included on the form.
 Once candidates have been approved by the National Office, chapters may tap new candidates and implement their orientation and initiation ceremony plans.

 How will my chapter receive membership pins, certificates and membership booklets?
 Do I have to order them?
-Once your chapter's Official Membership Report is approved, a package containing all of the necessary materials for tapping, initiation and orientation will be shipped to your chapter's primary mailing address, typically the senior advisors.
-This package contains: Mortar Board brochures, merchandise brochures, Initiation Ceremony Booklet, The Bylaws of Mortar Board, Inc., the Society's official governing documents, membership certificates for each selected member, with names printed as they were reported to the National Office on the OMR, and Official Mortar Board pins for each new initiate.
+Once your chapter's Candidate Request is approved, a package containing all of the necessary materials for tapping, initiation and orientation will be shipped to your chapter's primary mailing address, typically the senior advisors.
+This package contains: Mortar Board brochures, merchandise brochures, Initiation Ceremony Booklet, The Bylaws of Mortar Board, Inc., the Society's official governing documents, membership certificates for each selected member, with names printed as they were reported to the National Office on the CR, and Official Mortar Board pins for each new initiate.